tsamaya/docker-load-balanced-app/README.md

 This repository is following the tutorial : [Load Balancing Node.js Applications with NGINX and Docker](https://auth0.com/blog/load-balancing-nodejs-applications-with-nginx-and-docker/)

+## docker-compose

+Addition to the tutorial, this repo contains a docker-compose.yml file to easy replace all command line to build and run the app and nginx.

+## Step by Step

 The simple [node](https://nodejs.org/) app

 the simple node application :